Looking for outdoor restaurants in Hong Kong? These hotspots have terraces and balconies, so you can enjoy the good weather.

-Tung Chung has recently become the place for trendy new openings.
 Perched on top of Sheraton Tung Chung is Sunset Grill, a rooftop meat and seafood lovers’ paradise.
-Beyond its open kitchen with charcoal grills and lots of dry-aged beef, the service here is also impeccable.
+Beyond its open kitchen with charcoal grills, the service here is also impeccable.
+Dry-aged beef and seafood platters are sure to satisfy any discerning palate.
 Oh, and they have the perfect craft cocktails to go with meals, too.
 (And did we mention the views?)

 Sunset Grill, 19/F, Sheraton Hong Kong Tung Chung Hotel, 9 Yi Tung Road, Tung Chung, Hong Kong, p.
 2535 0025

-Conveniently located at the ifc mall, La Rambla is the perfect spot for an after-work get-together, or a weekend catch-up over food and drinks, accompanied by superb views of the city.
-Head to the terrace, and enjoy a selection of the finest Catalan cuisine in town, including tapas like Steak Tartare Roll and Red Prawn Carpaccio.
-You can’t miss their happy hour, too, which runs from 3 to 8pm on weekdays.
-Don’t forget to order some nibbles to match!
+Conveniently located at IFC Mall, La Rambla is the perfect spot for an after-work get-together or a weekend catch-up over food and drinks – all accompanied by superb views of the city.
+Head to the terrace and enjoy a selection of the finest Catalan cuisine in town, including tapas like the Truffle Bikini and Avocado Lobster Roll.
+If you’re feeling peckish, swing by for happy hour and don’t forget to order some nibbles to match!

 La Rambla by Catalunya, Shop 3071-73, Level 3, ifc mall, 8 Finance Street, Central, Hong Kong, p.
 2661 1161

-One of the newest from this fine grocer, Feather & Bone in Tsuen Wan West has a huge terrace, making it the ideal spot for some al fresco lunch.
+A gem in the crown of delicious dining locations from this fine grocer, Feather & Bone at Tsuen Wan West is the ideal spot for al fresco lunch with its amazing and spacious terrace.
 Choose from a selection of tasty dishes, including avo toast and juicy burgers, or stop by for a perfectly brewed coffee.
-Don’t forget to pack a shopping bag so you can hit the green grocer and in-store butchery before you leave.
+Don’t forget to pack a shopping bag so you can hit the counters and in-store butchery before you leave.